wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![](./images/media/image010.png)

-2. Create a **Student** directory and some sub-directories used in the lab with commands:
+2. Create a **Student** directory and some sub-directories that are used in the lab with the following commands:

         mkdir ~/Student
         mkdir ~/Student/dev